 Recovery timelines can vary based on the individual patient, including their needs, activities and condition.
 Your doctor will advise when it is safe to return to certain activities.

 Hip Arthroscopy in New Orleans, LA

-Our hip arthroscopy surgeons, Dr. Jourdan Cancienne and Dr. Chad Millet, frequently treat younger, more active patients with hip pain caused by conditions like FAI.
+Our hip arthroscopy surgeon Dr. Chad Millet, frequently treats younger, more active patients with hip pain caused by conditions like FAI.
 Hip arthroscopy can help patients with these conditions who have not seen improvement with nonsurgical treatments.
-Additionally, Dr. Cancienne has trained in the latest hip arthroscopy techniques to provide New Orleans-area patients with the most up-to-date and evidence-based procedures.
-To schedule a consultation with one of our surgeons, please call our office at (504) 897-6351 or request an appointment via our convenient online form.
+To schedule a consultation with Dr. Chad Millet, please call our office at (504) 897-6351 or request an appointment via our convenient online form.